GKerridge4/Semantic_Similarity/README.md

 #### ***Compulsory Task 2 - watch_next.py***

 This file uses spaCy.
-For this file we will only use 'en_core_web_md'.
+For this file, we will only use 'en_core_web_md'.

 *Follow the steps above for install information* 👆🏻

-This code takes the description of a movie (Planet Hulk in this example) and compares this description against a file (movies.txt) that containes a list of movies and their descriptions.
+This code takes the description of a movie (Planet Hulk in this example) and compares this description against a file (movies.txt) that contains a list of movies and their descriptions.
-This code be edited to read and movie descriptions and take different user inputs.
+This code be edited to read movie descriptions and take different user inputs.

 To find and compare values, I referenced this code[^1]:
 ```python